AdobeDocs/experience-manager-cloud-service.en/help/security/configuring-advanced-networking.md

 >[!TIP]
 >
->In addition to this documentation, this is also a series of tutorials designed to walk you through each of the advanced networking options at this [location](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/networking/advanced-networking.html).
+>In addition to this documentation, this is also a series of tutorials designed to walk you through each of the advanced networking options at this [location.](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/networking/advanced-networking.html)

 ## Overview {#overview}

-AEM as a Cloud Service offers several types of advanced networking capabilities.
-These include:
+AEM as a Cloud Service offers the following advanced networking options:

 * [Flexible port egress](#flexible-port-egress) - Configure AEM as a Cloud Service to allow outbound traffic out of non-standard ports.
-* [Dedicated egress IP address](#dedicated-egress-IP-address) - Configure traffic out of AEM as a Cloud Service to originate from a unique IP.
+* [Dedicated egress IP address](#dedicated-egress-ip-address) - Configure traffic out of AEM as a Cloud Service to originate from a unique IP.
 * [Virtual Private Network (VPN)](#vpn) - Secure traffic between your infrastructure and AEM as a Cloud Service, if you have a VPN.

 This article first describes each of these options in detail, before describing how they are configured using the Cloud Manager UI and then by using API.

-A program can provision a single advanced networking variation.

 >[!TIP]
 >
 >When deciding between flexible port egress and dedicated egress IP address, it is recommended you choose flexible port egress if a specific IP address is not required because Adobe can optimize performance of flexible port egress traffic.

->[!INFO]
->
->Advanced networking is not available for the sandbox program.

 >[!CAUTION]
 >